-Google Nexus 4 vs. Motorola DROID RAZR HD Dogfight Part 1Aaron Baker - Editor-in-Chief
+Google Nexus 4 vs. Motorola DROID RAZR HD Dogfight Part 1Aaron Baker - Director, Content and Partnerships

 I love a good dogfight battle, and I know you do too.
 This time around, I'm throwing the Google Nexus 4 and Motorola DROID RAZR HD together into the field.
 The Nexus 4 packs a 1.5 GHz quad-core Snapdragon S4 Pro CPU, 4.7-inch HD display, 8-megapixel camera with 1080p HD recording, 2,100 mAh battery, HSPA+ (on T-Mobile and AT&T in the US), and Android 4.2 Jelly Bean.
 Verizon's Motorola DROID RAZR HD offers a 1.5 GHz dual-core Snapdragon S4 CPU, 8-megapixel camera with 1080p HD recording, 2,530 mAh battery, 4G LTE, and Android 4.1 with Motorola's UI.